 The year was 2012, which happened to my senior year and the last time I would ever wear a soccer jersey for Mount Vernon Christian School.
 Our opponent for the Third/Fourth place State match was Providence Classical Christian, who happened to be our main competition from our league that year.
 All the hard work, early morning workout sessions, beep tests, practicing our penalty shots after every practice; all these things that were meant to get us in the right position to succeed and enabled us to make it as a team into the State playoffs.
 Although in this particular game we ended coming up short 2-1 and placing 4th in State, we still accomplished great things that year!
 Camaraderie was a huge theme that year, in that despite winning or losing, we still encouraged one another through the good and bad games. ~Mark Geertsma, 2009-2012.

 Every soccer memory has become a good one from the brotherhood you form with your teammates.
 Having coaches that lead as a great example to us, showing us how to live on and off the field, and giving us values to understand how to live as we moved on into our lives throughout the day and still today.
 I have plenty of memories, but my definite favorite was the State title game of my junior year.
 Once that final whistle blew all that hard work we had put in every day in the off-season and every day during that season~it felt like something we worked for, not something we just got.
 Our whole team worked the hardest we could to achieve what our goal was.
 Overall, the lessons I learned have taught me to work harder in life and to do what it takes to be the best me I can be. -Riley Hood, 2012-2015.

-Program Memories started being collected in January 2021.
+Program Memories started being collected in late January 2021.
 Submissions from past MVC Boys’ Soccer participants, their parents or supporters are welcomed.
 Please send your memories to firstname.lastname@example.org